 Why Nonprofits Are Gaining Ground as Brands of the Future

-We live in a world saturated with tweets, bots, flashing banner ads and social media notifications.
-Businesses are challenged on a daily basis to be more responsive, visible and tech savvy.
-Big brands often rise above the noise with hefty budgets and clever campaigns.
-Others have adopted the new standard of track, follow and push notifications, and more nimble ones cut through the digital clutter by creating content that’s engaging, inspiring and honest.
+We live in a world saturated with tweets, bots, banner ads and social media notifications.
+Businesses are challenged to be responsive, more visible and tech savvy.
+Big brands often rise above the noise with hefty budgets.
+Others have adopted the new standard of track, follow and push notifications, and more strategic brands have learned how to cut through the sea of digital clutter by creating content that is engaging, inspiring and honest.
 As brands strive to establish deeper connections with their audiences and maintain authenticity, one unexpected player is gaining ground – the not for profit entity of cause-driven organizations.

 Chief Strategy Officer at Intersection, Dave Etherington, recently mentioned at a Fast Company Innovation Festival that, “consumers have lost trust in advertisers after the fake news debacle, revelations that as much as half of ad engagement comes from bots, and the growth in popularity of ad blockers.”

 As people demand more transparency from the brands they interact with, nonprofits can finally embrace the modesty of their character, leverage the innovation behind their collaborative models and continue to examine and define the path to more equitable communities – all done by relying on marketing strategies that are rooted in “we” rather than “me”.
-The resiliency of their models combined with the power of their messages, positions nonprofits as some of the most authentic brands who know how to increase value, manage relevancy and grow outreach untouched by bots, clicks and media manipulation.
+The resiliency of their models combined with the power of their messages, positions nonprofits as some of the most authentic brands, brands who are fully capable of increasing value, managing relevancy and growing outreach untouched by bots, clicks or media manipulation.